St. Mark's Church in-the-Bowery: History and architecture

 Later, in 1861, the church commissioned a brick addition to the Parish Hall, which was designed and supervised by architect James Renwick Jr., and the St. Mark's Hospital Association was organized by members of the congregation.
 Outside the church, the cast iron portico, was added around 1858; its design is attributed to James Bogardus, who was an early innovator in cast iron construction.

 At the start of the 20th century, leading architect Ernest Flagg designed the rectory.
 Overall, while the 19th century saw St. Mark's Church grow through its many construction projects, the 20th century was marked by community service and cultural expansion.

 In 1966, the Poetry Project and The Film Project, which later became the Millennium Film Workshop, were founded.
 Furthermore, in 1975, the Danspace Project was founded by Larry Fagin; the Community Documentation Workshop under the direction of Arthur Tobier was established; and the Preservation Youth Project expanded to a full-time work training program, which undertook the mission of the preserving St Mark's landmark exterior under the supervision of artisan teachers.
 On July 27, 1978, a fire nearly destroyed the church.
 The Citizens to Save St Mark's was founded to raise funds for its reconstruction and the Preservation Youth Project undertook the reconstruction supervised by architect Harold Edelman and craftspeople provided by preservation contractor I. Maas & Sons.
 The Landmark Fund emerged from the Citizens to Save St Mark's and continues to exist to help maintain and preserve St. Mark's Church for future generations.
 The restoration was completed in 1986, with new stained-glass windows designed by Edelman.

 Usage

 Rector William Guthrie was known to incorporate Native American, Hindu, Buddhist, and Bahá'í ceremonies and guest speakers into services.

 Today, the rectory houses the Neighborhood Preservation Center, the Greenwich Village Society for Historic Preservation and the Historic Districts Council, as well as other preservation and community organizations such as the Poetry Project, the Millennium Film Workshop, and the Danspace Project.

 Over the years, several Dutch dignitaries visited the church while they were in the United States.
 In 1952, Queen Juliana of the Netherlands visited the church and laid a wreath given by her mother, Queen Wilhelmina, at the bust of Petrus Stuyvesant, which had been given to the church by Wilhelmina and the Dutch government in 1915.
-Later, in 1981 and 1982, Princess Margriet and Queen Beatrix, both of the Netherlands, also visited.
+In 1981 and 1982, Princess Margriet and Queen Beatrix, both of the Netherlands, also visited.